medialab/minet/docs/cli.md

   -f, --format {csv,jsonl,ndjson}
                                 Serialization format for scraped/extracted data.
                                 Defaults to `csv`.
+  --irrelevant-continue         Continue exploration whether met content is
+                                relevant or not.
   -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
   -n, --normalized-url-cache    Whether to normalize url cache used to assess if
                                 some url was already visited.
+  --only-html                   Add URLs to the crawler queue only if they seem
+                                to lead to a HTML content.
   -O, --output-dir OUTPUT_DIR   Output directory.
 Defaults to `crawl`.
+  --single-line                 Whether to simplify the progress bar to make it
+                                fit on a single line.
+Can be useful in terminals with partial ANSI support, e.g. a Jupyter notebook cell.
   -t, --threads THREADS         Number of threads to use.
 You can use `0` if you
                                 want the crawler to remain completely
                                 synchronous.
 Defaults to `25`.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to `0.2`.
+  -U, --url-filter URL_FILTER   Regex used to filter URLs added to crawler's
+                                queue.
   -v, --verbose                 Whether to print information about crawl
                                 results.
   -d, --write-data, -D, --dont-write-data